triton-inference-server/tensorrt_backend/examples/TensorFlow_TensorRT/README.md

                 +-- variables.index
 ```

 As might be apparent from the model structure above, each model requires a configuration file to spin up the server.
 We provide a sample of a `config.pbtxt`, which you can use for this specific example.
-If you are new to Triton, we highly encorage you to checkout out this [section of our documentation](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md) for more.
+If you are new to Triton, we highly encorage you to checkout out this [section of our documentation](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md) for more details.

 Once you have the model repository setup, it is time to launch the triton server!
 You can do that with the docker command below.
 ```